Oscha customer, Carina Novello, takes a look at this common question from babywearers … “Is it OK to ask for a baby sling this holiday season?”

 I simply explained to them, baby wraps are not only for babies.
 Sure, babies like to be held and cuddled and often fall asleep in our wraps.
 But wraps are so much more than just a means to be close to our children.

-Wraps are accessories.
+Wraps are stylish accessories.

 For those of us that love fashion, once we became moms, a lot of our wardrobe staples had to change.
 Cashmere sweaters?
 Gone.
 Designer bags?
 Gone.
 Suede boots?
 Also gone.
 Intricate dainty necklaces?
 Gone, gone, and gone.
 Who wants to have expensive things broken, chewed on, and thrown up on?
 Not me.
-Baby wraps replace all that.
+Stylish baby wraps replace all that.

 There is something that happens when you become a mother that cannot be explained.
 Obviously, we now have a new little human that we are responsible for 24 hours a day, 7 days a week, 365 days a year.
 We give up so much.
 Gone are the days where we can spend two hours putting on makeup and curling our hair.
 We’re even lucky to shower most days.